Our lives are stories.

 It’s different now, though.
 Having lived away from our country for so long, I play Christmas songs from back home even though one particular song induces memories that rise up from some forsaken pit of the mind.
 For the past few years, I’ve fought the urge to write them down.
 Thus, this post has actually been in gestation for several years.

 Having graduated from an unknown university and surrounded by English-speaking (English is not my native language) colleagues who appeared sophisticated beyond their years, I often felt like the country mouse in the office where I’d worked briefly before deciding to become a stay-at-home mom.
-Earl was the antidote to all the loneliness of a young girl alone with few friends in the big city.
+Earl was the antidote to all the loneliness of a young damsel alone with few friends in the big city.

 We were compatible companions in that we both knew we were safe in each other’s company: he had a wife in America and I had a boyfriend back home.
 Thus, we were able to be freely converse.
 And talk we did.
 Over endless cups of coffee.
 Opera.
 Asthma.
 Shakespeare.
 Nursery rhymes.
 Audrey Hepburn.
 Pranic healing.
 Christianity.
 Aerobic exercise.
 You name it, either he knew it or had an opinion about it.